 The book is tattered with bent edges and the paper cover of the book has separated from the spine.
 Yet it is one of my most treasured possessions, for it brought me to an early love of poetry.

-The 1922 edition is found at the Library of Congress and can be downloaded in many formats.
+The 1922 edition of One Hundred and One Famous Poems from The Cable Company is found at the Library of Congress and can be downloaded in many formats.